HappyViet2003/USW-Group-10/README.md

 ### 2. Data Acquisition

 **Approach**
-Unlike common approaches that rely on web scrapers (e.g., yfinance), we implemented a robust data pipeline using the official **Alpaca Market Data API (v2)**.
+We implemented a robust data pipeline using the official **Alpaca Market Data API (v2)**.
 This ensures high-quality, split-adjusted data directly from a regulated broker.

 **API Specification**
 - **Provider:** Alpaca Markets